Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] The factorization machines (FM) algorithm.
 - [ ] The Latent Dirichlet Allocation (LDA) algorithm.
-- [x] The principal component analysis (PCA) algorithm.
+- [x] The Principal Component Analysis (PCA) algorithm.
-- [x] The k-means algorithm.
+- [x] The K-means algorithm.
 - [ ] The Random Cut Forest (RCF) algorithm.

 ### A large consumer goods manufacturer has the following products on sale: 34 different toothpaste variants.
 48 different toothbrush variants.
 43 different mouthwash variants.
 The entire sales history of all these products is available in Amazon S3.
 Currently, the company is using custom-built autoregressive integrated moving average (ARIMA) models to forecast demand for these products.
 The company wants to predict the demand for a new product that will soon be launched.
 Which solution should a Machine Learning Specialist apply?

 - [ ] Train a custom ARIMA model to forecast demand for the new product.
 - [x] Train an Amazon SageMaker DeepAR algorithm to forecast demand for the new product.
-- [ ] Train an Amazon SageMaker k-means clustering algorithm to forecast demand for the new product.
+- [ ] Train an Amazon SageMaker K-means clustering algorithm to forecast demand for the new product.
 - [ ] Train a custom XGBoost model to forecast demand for the new product.

 ### A Machine Learning Specialist uploads a dataset to an Amazon S3 bucket protected with server-side encryption using AWS KMS.
 How should the ML Specialist define the Amazon SageMaker notebook instance so it can read the same dataset from Amazon S3?